 CHOCOLATE MOUNTAINS, Calif. --

-The 15th MEU conducted the ground portion of RUT in preparation for their deployment scheduled for this fall.
+The 15th MEU is currently training in preparation for their deployment scheduled for this fall.